Maryland handles Radford behind Fernando’s double-double

-Bruno Fernando had 19 points and 12 rebounds for his sixth double-double of the season and Maryland shook off a slow start to deal Radford a 78-64 loss in its nonconference finale on Saturday.
+Bruno Fernando had 19 points and 12 rebounds for his sixth double-double of the season and Maryland shook off a slow start to deal Radford a 78-64 loss on Saturday.

-Eric Ayala scored 14 points and Darryl Morsell added 13 for the Terrapins (10-3), who were without freshman forward Jalen Smith, who was sidelined with an illness.
+Eric Ayala scored 14 points and Darryl Morsell added 13 for the Terrapins (10-3).
+Maryland was without freshman forward Jalen "Stix" Smith, who was sidelined with an illness.
 Smith is averaging 11.9 points and 7.2 rebounds.

 $20 for 365 Days of Unlimited Digital Access